Developer Guide

 tag 2 tr/mentor tg/mentor(same name, different types)

-Expected: Bothmentortutor tag andmentorgeneral tag are added to the 2nd person in the list.
+Expected: Bothmentorrole tag andmentorgeneral tag are added to the 2nd person in the list.
 Status message shows the details of the new tags added.

 -